ekmartinez/C_Programming_Language_Learning/5 - Chapter_five/chapter5_notes.md

     * Identifiers defined inside a block have block scope.
 Block scope ends at the terminating right brace (}) of the block.
 Local variables defined at the beginning of a function have block scope, as do function parameters, which are considered local variables by the function.
 Local variables declared static still have block scope, even though they exist from before program startup.
 Thus, storage duration does not affect the scope of an identifier.

 4. **Function-prototype scope**
-    * he only identifiers with function-prototype scope are those used in the parameter list of a function prototype.
+    * The only identifiers with function-prototype scope are those used in the parameter list of a function prototype.
 Function prototypes do not require names in the parameter list—only types are required.
 If a name is used in the parameter list of a function prototype, the compiler ignores the name.
 Identifiers used in a function prototype can be reused elsewhere in the program without ambiguity.

+## Recursion

+A `recursive function` is one that calls itself either directly or indirectly through another function.
+Recursive problem-solving approaches have a number of elements in common.
+A recursive function is called to solve a problem.
+The function actually knows how to solve only the simplest case(s), or so-called `base case(s)`.

+If the function is called with a base case, the function simply returns a result.
+If the function is called with a more complex problem, the function typically divides the problem into two conceptual pieces: a piece that the function knows how to do and a piece that it does not know how to do.
+To make recursion feasible, the latter piece must resemble the original problem, but be a slightly simpler or smaller version.
+Because this new problem looks like the original problem, the function launches (calls) a fresh copy of itself to work on the smaller problem—this is referred to as a `recursive call` or the `recursion step`.
+The recursion step also includes a return statement, because its result will be combined with the portion of the problem the function knew how to solve to form a result that will be passed back to the original caller.

+The recursion step executes while the original call to the function is paused, waiting for the result from the recursion step.
+The recursion step can result in many more such recursive calls, as the function keeps dividing each problem with which it’s called into two conceptual pieces.
+For the recursion to terminate, each time the function calls itself with a slightly simpler version of the original problem, this sequence of smaller problems must eventually converge on the base case.
+When the function recognizes the base case, it returns a result to the previous copy of the function, and a sequence of returns ensues all the way up the line until the original call of the function eventually returns the final result to its caller.

+Recursion has many negatives, first recursion is a complex topic.
+It repeatedly invokes the mechanism, and consequently the overhead, of function calls.
+This can be expensive in both processor time and memory space.
+Each recursive call causes another copy of the function (actually only the function’s variables) to be created; this can consume considerable memory.
+Iteration normally occurs within a function, so the overhead of repeated function calls and extra memory assignment is omitted.
+So why choose recursion?, that's the question.

+## Final Thougths on Functions
+Dividing a large program into functions promotes good software engineering.
+But it has a price.
+A heavily functionalized program—as compared to a monolithic (i.e., one-piece) program without functions—makes potentially large numbers of function calls, and these consume execution time on a computer’s processor(s).
+Although monolithic programs may perform better, they’re more difficult to program, test, debug, maintain, and evolve.

+Today’s hardware architectures are tuned to make function calls efficient, C compilers help optimize your code and today’s hardware processors are incredibly fast.
+For the vast majority of applications and software systems you’ll build, concentrating on good software engineering will be more important than programming for high performance.
+Nevertheless, in many C applications and systems, such as game programming, real-time systems, operating systems and embedded systems, performance is crucial.